 Add a field called 'Currency' with type 'Single line text'.
-Then add a field called 'Amount' with type 'Number'.
+Then add a field called 'Amount' with type 'Number' and a precision of '1.00'.
 Add records for the currency symbols you want to convert and the amounts for each transaction.

 On the create request screen in Data Fetcher, for Application, select 'exchangerate.host'.